IsaacKhor/athena/README.md

 # Athena Homework Submission System

+Dev and user documentation in `/docs`

 ## Requirements

 - Django 3.0 or above
 - Python 3.8 or above
-- Running PostgreSQL server
+- PostgreSQL
-- Running Redis server
+- Redis
-- Ability to access the LDAP server on zeus
+- Ability to access the OpenLDAP server
-- Sphinx for documentation
+- Sphinx

 ## Setup dev environment